Russ Kolarik, M.D.

 Amanda O'Kelly, M.D.

 Dr. O'Kelly is a Phi Beta Kappa graduate of Furman University and an Alpha Omega Alpha graduate of the University of South Carolina School of Medicine.
 She graduated from the GHS Med-Peds program in 2011.
 Dr. O'Kelly also served as the president of the GHS House Staff in 2010-11 and as the GHS Pediatric Chief Resident in 2011-2012.
-Currently, she is an attending for both the pediatric inpatient and outpatient services at the Children’s Hospital and working at our Med-Peds faculty practice at Heritage Pediatrics and Internal Medicine in Simpsonville.
+Currently, she is an Associate Program Director for the GHS Pediatrics Residency and serves an attending for both the pediatric inpatient and outpatient services at the Children’s Hospital and works at our Med-Peds faculty practice at Heritage Pediatrics and Internal Medicine in Simpsonville.

 Jeremy Byrd, M.D.